tcboni/Authentication/README.md

 Say your site has had an average of 120 bad logins per day over the past 3 months.
 Using that (running average), your system might set the global limit to 3 times that -- ie. 360 failed attempts over a 24 hour period.
 Then, if the total number of failed attempts across all accounts exceeds that number within one day (or even better, monitor the rate of acceleration and trigger on a calculated treshold), it activates system-wide login throttling - meaning short delays for ALL users (still, with the exception of cookie logins and/or backup CAPTCHA logins).

-I also posted a question with [more details and a really good discussion of how to avoid tricky pitfals](http://stackoverflow.com/questions/479233/what-is-the-best-distributed-brute-force-countermeasure)[more details and a really good discussion of how to avoid tricky pitfals] in fending off distributed brute force attacks
+I also posted a question with [more details and a really good discussion of how to avoid tricky pitfals](http://stackoverflow.com/questions/479233/what-is-the-best-distributed-brute-force-countermeasure) in fending off distributed brute force attacks

 ## PART VIII: Two-Factor Authentication and Authentication Providers